Performance Articles For Developers

 Pattern - Use partial records when looping over data or when table extension fields aren't needed

 Partial records improve performance in two major ways.
 First, they limit the fields that need to be loaded from the database.
 Loading more fields leads to more data being read, sent over the connection, and created on the record.
-Second, partial records limit the amount of table extensions that need to be joined.
+Second, partial records limit the number of table extensions that need to be joined.

 For more information, see Using Partial Records.